Illinois-IoT/main-project/tutorials/day3/day3.md

 This approach can be used when segment motion-based objects such as cars, pedestrians etc.

 And it is very sensitive to threshold values.
-So depending on object structure, speed, frame rate and global threshold limit this approach has limited use cases.
+So depending on object structure, speed, frame rate and global threshold limit, this approach has limited use cases.

 ![](day3_threshold.png)

-We will use background subtraction to detection motion because the background of our video stream is largely static and unchanging over consecutive frames of a video.
+We will use background subtraction to detect motion because the background of our video stream is largely static and unchanging over consecutive frames of a video.
 Therefore, if we can model the background, we monitor it for substantial changes.
 If there is a substantial change, we can detect it — this change normally corresponds to motion on our video.

 ### Implement Background Subtraction